gdkrmr/flycheck-julia/README.md

   Restart emacs and run `M-x list-packages` or choose `Options -> Manage Packages` from the menu and install `flycheck`, `ess`, and `flycheck-julia`.

+  In the `*Packages*` buffer you can select packages by pressing `i` and install all selected packages by pressing `x` or simply use the mouse for interaction.

 - Configure emacs for the use with `julia`, `flycheck`, and `flycheck-julia`

   Add the following lines at the end of your init file: